I once read a quote (author unknown) that I often think about:

 I love the metaphor of climbing the ladder because it speaks to me about the commitment and effort it takes to be successful.
 To get to where you want to go, hard work and sacrifices are required!

-Yet the reality is that when life becomes all about doing and achieving, and you loose sight of the most important things— family, friends, significant other, balance, enjoyment, and health— At the end of your life, is this something you might regret?
+Yet the reality is that when life becomes all about doing and achieving, and you loose sight of the most important things— family, friends, significant other, personal growth, enjoyment, health— your values, is it worth it?
+At the end of your life, is this something you might regret?

 Let me tell you a story that impacted my life…